 The Board was in favor.

-Hussain Karim noted this would require a legislative change.
+Hussain Karim noted that if you have a quorum and Board members leave, you no longer have a quorum would require a legislative change.

 Approval of Agenda

 The motion to approve the agenda was made by Ms. Sandra Mattavous-Frye, Cary Hinton seconded that motion.
 The vote was taken, and the meeting agenda was approved.